 - Classification: Numerical data (at interval and ratio level) can be sorted into classes, typically defined as non-overlapping numerical data ranges as discussed in Chapter 3.2.6.
 These classes are frequently treated as ordinal level categories for thematic mapping with the symbolization on choropleth maps, for example, emphasizing rank order without attempting to represent the actual magnitudes.

-Registered Penn State students should return now to the Chapter 4 folder in Canvas (via the Resources menu) to take a self-assessment quiz Features and Attributes.
+Registered Penn State students should return now take the self-assessment quiz Features and Attributes.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.